 1. Most Outstanding Primary School AFL School Ambassador Award

-The AFL School Ambassador, from a WA primary school, judged to have made an outstanding contribution to the AFLSA program during Term 3 2017 to Term 2, 2018 will win a trip for two to Melbourne to attend the AFL Volunteers Function in May 2021.
+The AFL School Ambassador, from a WA primary school, judged to have made an outstanding contribution to the AFLSA program during Term 3 2019 to Term 2, 2020 will win a trip to Melbourne to attend the AFL Volunteers Function in May 2021.
 At the function a national Primary School winner will be announced and will be invited to attend the 2021 AFL Grand Final.

 2. Most Outstanding Secondary School AFL School Ambassador Award

-The AFL School Ambassador, from a WA Secondary school, judged to have made an outstanding contribution to the AFLSA program during Term 3, 2017 to Term 2, 2018 will win a trip for two to Melbourne to attend the AFL Volunteers Function in May 2021.
+The AFL School Ambassador, from a WA Secondary school, judged to have made an outstanding contribution to the AFLSA program during Term 3, 2019 to Term 2, 2020 will win a trip to Melbourne to attend the AFL Volunteers Function in May 2021.
 At the function a national Secondary School winner will be announced and will be invited to attend the 2021 AFL Grand Final.

 The Selection Process

 The selection process for all AFL School Ambassador of the Year awards is as follows:

 All AFL School Ambassador of the Year nominations for all categories will be provided to a WAFC Panel, comprising Education Team members, who will select the finalists for each category (max 5 per category).

 The State Judging Panel will review the Finalists and select all the winners.